manuelbomi/Reverse-Engineering-an-Existing-Database-to-Derive-the-Physical-and-Logical-Models/README.md

 ![Image](https://github.com/user-attachments/assets/cf0a69fb-0331-40dc-b55a-0a4d01c23381)

 ---
-#### Select all tables, views, attributes, lists etc that you wish to see in your reverse engineering logical and physical models
+#### Select all tables, views, attributes, lists etc that you wish to see in your reverse-engineered logical and physical models
 ![Image](https://github.com/user-attachments/assets/d2543711-28ec-42a3-ab90-b50c00001ff0)

 ---